manas1331/Portfolio-Website/README.md

 The Projects section showcases my work, including both personal and professional projects.
 Each project is displayed with a brief description, a screenshot, and a link to its GitHub repository.
 This section is designed to highlight my technical skills and the diverse range of projects I've worked on.

 ## 🤝 Contribution

-I welcome contributions to this project!
-If you have suggestions for improvements or want to add new features, feel free to fork the repository and create a pull request.
-Please ensure that your contributions align with the goals of the portfolio and maintain the coding standards outlined in the repository.
+Feel free to contribute to this project by submitting issues, feature requests, or pull requests.
+Please adhere to the project's coding standards and include tests for any new features.Please ensure that your contributions align with the goals of the portfolio and maintain the coding standards outlined in the repository.

 ### How to Contribute